kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 | Single MPI task launched on each socket | 2 threads/task, 2 tasks/node | 41.9157 s |
 | No shared memory (all MPI) | 1 thread/task, 4 tasks/node | 44.5355 s |

+Note that these execution times are all almost half of the serial execution time of 93 seconds.
+Running the code with 4 threads/task, 1 task/node seemed to perform the best indicating that the algorithm responds better when utilizing more threads per task and less tasks per node.
+This makes sense, as load balancing varies between the many components of this algorithm.

-We ran the code with 2-8 tasks on two nodes, also were able to achieve nearly linear speed up, as show below.
+We then ran the code with 2-8 tasks/cores on two nodes to understand how increasing threads/task affects speed up.

 ![](BFS_CC/cch_su.png)

+We see from the plot above that we were able to achieve nearly linear speed up, as show below.
+This shows that increasing the number of cores does improve speed up.